screen

 ATC Commands

-In order to issue control commands to aircraft, type the appropriate command from the table below and click on an aircraft's track.
+The commands below issue control commands to aircraft.
+To indicate which aircraft should be given a command, you can either enter a command and click on an aircraft's radar track or you can enter the aircraft's callsign, a space, the command, and then press the "enter" key.
 After you issue a command, the virtual pilot's readback is shown at the bottom of the window.
 The aircraft will then start following that instruction, to the best of its abilities.
 Unlike VATSIM, the pilots will always do exactly what you tell them to.

 Command Function Example